 Sasha Bartol (Member at Large)

 Sasha Bartol is a senior at the USC Thornton School of Music.
 This year she will graduate with a Bachelor’s Degree in Music with a major in Music Composition and a minor in Musical Theatre.
 She has music directed numerous productions at USC and in the greater Los Angeles area.
-Most recently, she served as the Music Director for the world premiere staged reading of her own show Something Ever After, as the Music Director for MTR’s production of Next to Normal, and as the assistant music director for the School of Dramatic Art’s production of Andrew Lippa’s Wild Party.
+Most recently, she served as the Music Director for the world premiere staged reading of her own show Something Ever After and as the Music Director for MTR’s production of Next to Normal.
 This summer she worked as the music intern as Samuel French Inc. and as a music assistant on a number of developing Off-Broadway shows.
-This spring she looks forward to working as the Music Supervisor on The Aeneid Theatre Company’s production of Sam Shepard’s Tongues & Savage/Love.
+She is currently working as the Music Supervisor on The Aeneid Theatre Company’s production of Sam Shepard’s Tongues & Savage/Love.
 See her website, sashabartol.com, for more details.

 Annika Ellwanger-Chavez (Member at Large)